 At the end of this course, participants will be able to:

-- List 2 school-based prevention options for opioid and other substance abuse concerns
+- Understand school-based prevention options for opioid and other SUD-related concerns

-- Utilize evidence-based and effective substance abuse assessments with adolescents in school-based settings
+- Begin to plan ways to help school-based mental health providers utilize evidence-based and effective substance usage assessments with adolescents in school-based settings

-- Identify 2 interventions that foster connectedness for adolescents to help facilitate engagement in behavioral change initiatives
+- Gain familiarity with interventions that foster connectedness for adolescents to help facilitate engagement in behavioral change initiatives

 Course meets the qualifications for hours of continuing education credit for LPCCs as required by the California Board of Behavioral Sciences.
 TPN.health is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LPCCs.
 TPN.health maintains responsibility for this program/course and its content.